-The Corporation has elected not to record leases with an initial term of twelve months or less on the statement of financial position.
+The Corporation has elected not to record leases with an initial term of twelve months or less on the statements of financial position.
 Lease expense on such leases is recognized on a straight-line basis over the lease term.
-There were no short-term leases as of June 30, 2023.
+There were no short-term leases as of June 30, 2024 or 2023.